Pyrrha-Foundation/pyrrha-coin/doc/scriptTemplates.md

 *Allows 3 agent (covenant, owner, and spender) trustless interaction*

 ## Introduction
 A script template is a generalization of the P2SH (pay-to-script-hash) format, that allows for the implementation of covenants.
-It is perhaps conceptually difficult to understand at first, but is both easy to implement over the existing Nexa scripting system and is powerful.
+It is perhaps conceptually difficult to understand at first, but is both easy to implement over the existing Pyrrha scripting system and is powerful.

 A script template factors all data in a traditional script out into arguments that are furnished by the owner and spender.
 For example, a traditional pay-to-pubkey-hash script looks like this: